TDSR Private Property Singapore: What Buyers Must Know in 2026

 Even if your TDSR allows a larger loan, the Loan-to-Value (LTV) cap sets an absolute maximum on the loan as a percentage of the lower of purchase price or valuation.

-- First property, no outstanding home loan: 75% LTV.
-Down payment 25%, of which at least 5% must be cash.
+- On a first property with no outstanding home loan, you get 75% LTV.
+The 25% down payment includes at least 5% in cash.

-- Tenure beyond 30 years or past age 65: Each LTV tier drops by 5 percentage points.
+- Stretch the tenure beyond 30 years or past age 65 and each of those LTV tiers drops by another 5 percentage points.

 HDB upgraders need to think about timing.
-If you are still on the title of the HDB flat when the private property's Option to Purchase is exercised, the bank treats the new loan as a second-property loan — 45% LTV, not 75%.
-Selling the HDB first, executing simultaneous completion, or decoupling ownership are the three standard plays.
-None of them work as last-minute fixes; sequence matters.
+If you are still on the title of the HDB flat when the Option to Purchase on the private property is exercised, the bank treats the new loan as a second-property loan.
+That means 45% LTV, not 75%.
+You have three standard ways round it: sell the HDB first, line up a simultaneous completion, or decouple ownership.
+None of these work as a last-minute fix.
+The sequence is what matters.

 Worked Example: S$15,000 Income, S$2M Condo